Find Grad Schools

 Master’s Degrees in Other Historic Preservation & Conservation

 There are 3 schools in the United States where you can get your master's degree in other historic preservation & conservation.
-This degree is more popular with female students, and about 56% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 33.3% of other historic preservation & conservation graduates were international students.
+This major attracts roughly equal numbers of men and women.
+Around 30 of these students are from underrepresented racial-ethnic groups.
+Also, 50.0% of other historic preservation & conservation graduates were international students.

 Education Levels of Other Historic Preservation & Conservation Majors